Our Team

 Michael Milham, MD, PhD

-is the director of the Healthy Brain Network.
+is the chief science officer at the Child Mind Institute and the founder and director of the Healthy Brain Network.
 He is a board-certified adult, child, and adolescent psychiatrist.
 He is a research psychiatrist at the Nathan Kline Institute for Psychiatric Research, an internationally recognized expert in open science and neuroimaging, and the founding director of the Center for the Developing Brain at the Child Mind Institute.
 Dr. Milham has been a leader in using open science to accelerate the pace of scientific discovery.
 Dr. Milham received his PhD in cognitive neuroscience and MD at the University of Illinois, Urbana-Champaign.
 Dr. Milham completed his general psychiatry residency and child and adolescent psychiatry fellowship at New York University.
 Dr. Milham is the Principal Investigator for the Healthy Brain Network, NKI Rockland Sample, and the Longitudinal Pediatric Rockland Sample.

 Michelle Freund, PhD